PurpleI2P/i2pdbrowser/README.md

 1. Build preconfigured FireFox using script `build.sh` from `build` folder
 2. Run i2pd by executing `./i2pd` from `i2pd` folder
 3. Run FireFox by executing `./firefox-portable`

-### TODO:
-* English version of Windows how-to for using it.
-* Russian translation of README, both this one and the one for /windows

 ### Release signing
 Release hashsums signed with key [66f6c87b98ebcfe2](http://keyserver.ubuntu.com/pks/lookup?op=vindex&search=0x66F6C87B98EBCFE2)